 Luther College is an educational institution of the Evangelical Lutheran Church in America (ELCA), independently incorporated under the state laws of Iowa.
-The regular meeting of the corporation is held at the time of the biennial churchwide assembly of the ELCA and acts to approve amendments to the Articles of Incorporation and Bylaws, and ratify election of members to the Board of Regents.
+The regular meeting of the corporation is held at the time of a convening of the ELCA Church Council and acts to approve amendments to the Articles of Incorporation and Bylaws, and ratify election of members to the Board of Regents.
 The following policies of the college in respect to religious groups, organizations, and activities on its campus as well as the ministry are consistent with its denominational identity.

 - A. Luther College affirms the ecumenical concerns and interdenominational relationships of the ELCA and seeks to promote knowledge of and respect for all religious beliefs.
-Its practices of interfaith religious services and activities will be consistent with the policies of the ELCA. - B. The college desires to cooperate with local congregations of all denominations in ministering to students of each such denomination enrolled at Luther College.
-The college will also assist those congregations in their ministry to students by publicizing congregational worship services and programs designed to serve those students. - C. The college reserves the right as a church institution to determine which religious organizations, groups, and activities are consistent with its ecumenical goals and to promote their growth and function while at the same time reserving the right to limit access to the campus to groups and organizations which it deems inconsistent with these goals. - D. Christian ministry and teaching on the Luther campus shall be conducted only by those clergy or lay church leaders who are employed by the college or are formally invited by the proper authorities of the college for that purpose.
-No advocate of any religious faith or persuasion may have access to the campus for the purpose of propagating that belief without formal permission from a campus pastor. - E. Weddings.
-Facilities at Luther College are not available for wedding ceremonies.
-However, wedding receptions may be scheduled.
-Contact the Catering department for information on venues, costs, and available dates.
+Its practices of interfaith religious services and activities will be consistent with the policies of the ELCA.
+We welcome collaboration with students from all faith traditions, and we strive to come to a place of mutual understanding and work together for the common good. - B. The college desires to cooperate with local faith communities of all denominations and traditions seeking to serve and support students of all backgrounds enrolled at Luther College.
+The Luther College Office for College Ministries will maintain, to the best of its ability, a listing of area faith communities to assist students who seek connection beyond campus. - C. The college reserves the right as a church institution to determine which religious organizations, groups, and activities are consistent with its ecumenical and interfaith goals and to promote their growth and function while at the same time reserving the right to limit access to the campus to groups and organizations which it deems inconsistent with these goals.
+No outside leaders or groups of any religious faith or persuasion may have access to the campus for the sole purpose of proselytizing or imposing their beliefs. - D. Christian ministry on the Luther campus shall be conducted by or at the discretion of the Office for College Ministries, or by persons who are formally invited by the proper authorities of the college for that purpose. - E. Luther College Ministries is a member of the Reconciling in Christ roster of the nonprofit organization ReconcilingWorks: Lutherans for Full Participation.
+This official designation affirms that College Ministries supports and advocates for the full welcome, inclusion, equity and participation of members of all sexual orientations, gender identities and expressions in all aspects of life and faith on the Luther College campus. - F. Weddings: Luther College invites inquiries for wedding ceremonies on campus from students, alumni, faculty, staff, Regents, emeriti, or their dependents.
+Luther's mission statement explicitly affirms diversity and inclusion.
+Marriages between couples of any sexual orientation and gender identity are welcomed and celebrated.
+While wedding ceremonies are limited to parties with a direct Luther affiliation, wedding receptions have no such requirement.
+All wedding inquiries should be directed to the Campus Programming Office.